Guide

 Pros

-- + Free tier includes API, CLI, MCP (no other tool on this list does)
+- + Free tier includes API, CLI, MCP, and public Technical Audits

 - + JSON-first output designed for CI pipelines